WebstaurantStore / Food Service Resources / Smallwares / Types of Saucepans

 Stainless Steel-Clad Bottom Saucepans

-Just the opposite of aluminum-clad pans, stainless steel-clad means the pan is made of aluminum and there is a few millimeters of stainless steel on the bottom of the pan.
+Just the opposite of aluminum-clad pans, stainless steel-clad means the pan is made of aluminum and there are a few millimeters of stainless steel on the bottom of the pan.

 Pros